-Inpatient hospital High Option Standard Option Room and board, such as PPO: Nothing after a \$200 PPO: Nothing after a \$150 per • Ward, semiprivate, or intensive care accommodations copayment per confinement day copayment up to \$450 per confinement General nursing care Note: For facility care related to maternity, including care at Note: For facility care related Meals and special diets birthing facilities, we waive the per confinement copayment to maternity, including care at birthing facilities, we waive the Note: We only cover a private room when you must be isolated to provent contacion.
-Otherwise, we will now the when you use a PPO facility. per confinement copayment when you use a PPO facility. isolated to prevent contagion.
+Inpatient hospital High Option Standard Option Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 If the hospital only has private rooms, we base our payment on the lowest rate for a private room.
-Non-PPO: \$300 copayment per confinement and 30% of Non-PPO: \$200 per day copayment up to \$600 per Note: When the hospital bills a flat rate, we prorate the the Plan allowance and any difference between our confinement and 35% of the Plan allowance and any charges to determine how to pay them, as follows: 30% room and board and 70% other charges. allowance and the billed amount difference between our allowance and the billed room and oodra and 7070 outer endress.
-Note: A confinement is amount defined in Section 10, page 96.
-Note: A confinement is defined in Section 10, page 96.
+Note: When the hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+PPO: Nothing after a \$200 copayment per confinement Note: For facility care related to maternity, including care at birthing facilities, we waive the per confinement copayment when you use a PPO facility.
+Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance and any difference between our allowance and the billed amount Note: A confinement is defined in Section 10, page 97.
+PPO: Nothing after a \$200 copayment per confinement Note: For facility care related to maternity, including care at birthing facilities, we waive the per confinement copayment when you use a PPO facility.
+Non-PPO: \$400 copayment per confinement and 35% of the Plan allowance and any difference between our allowance and the billed amount Note: A confinement is defined in Section 10, page 97.